abizovnuralem/go2_ros2_sdk/README.md

 ![ROS2 Build](https://github.com/abizovnuralem/go2_ros2_sdk/actions/workflows/ros_build.yaml/badge.svg)
 [![License](https://img.shields.io/badge/license-BSD--2-yellow.svg)](https://opensource.org/licenses/BSD-2-Clause)

-> [!IMPORTANT]
-> The new firmware update, that comes from September 2024, has a different connection method with the app.
-Refer to https://github.com/abizovnuralem/go2_ros2_sdk/issues/74, Currenly this SDK only supports CycloneDDS.
-In order to use WebRTC you need to roll back to the previous 1.0.25 firmware.

 We are happy to present you our integration of the Unitree Go2 with ROS2 over Wi-Fi, that was designed by the talented [@tfoldi](https://github.com/tfoldi).
 You can explore his groundbreaking work at [go2-webrtc](https://github.com/tfoldi/go2-webrtc).